turnbasedgames/urturn/docs/docs/2-API/0-backend.md

 ### All Functions Are ACID Transactions

 1. `Atomic`: either all updates returned are fully completed or completely fail.
-This is important for handling operations like player purchases; you don’t want a player to be charged Urbux and fail to give them their desired item.
+This is important for handling functions like player purchases; you don’t want a player to be charged Urbux and fail to give them their desired item.
 This prevents data corruption of your roomState.
 2. `Consistent`: your functions will never be given partial data or corrupt data; they will always get the latest [`roomState`](#roomstate) for the room.
-3. `Isolated`: you are guaranteed that operations on a [`roomState`](#roomstate) for a given room are handled one by one.
-No two operations can corrupt each other.
+3. `Isolated`: you are guaranteed that functions for a given room are handled one by one.
+No two functions can corrupt each other.
-4. `Durable`: successful [`roomState`](#roomstate) operations are guaranteed to survive system failure.
+4. `Durable`: successful room functions are guaranteed to survive system failure.
 Even if UrTurn goes down, or has partial outages, your data for each room should survive.

 ### `onRoomStart` **Required**